-3 Trend-Cycle Decomposition and Time Windows in Observation
+III.
+Trend-Cycle Decomposition and Time-Window in Observation

 The linear detrending approach dominates econometric analysis because of its mathematical simplicity.
-There are two extreme approaches in econometric analysis: the trend-stationary (TS) approach of log-linear detrending

-(LLD) and the difference-stationary (DS) approach of first differencing (FD) (Nelson and Plosser 1982).
+There are two extreme approaches in econometric analysis: The trend-stationary (TS) approach of log-linear detrending (LLD) and the difference-stationary (DS) approach of first differencing (FD) [Nelson and Plosser 1982].

-$$X{\rm FD}(t) = \log S(t) - \log S(t-1) = \log \left[\frac{S(t)}{S(t-1)}\right]$$ (1)
+$$X{FD}(t) = \log S(t) - \log S(t-1) = \log\left[\frac{S(t)}{S(t-1)}\right]$$ (3.1)

-$$X{\text{LLDc}}(t) = \log S(t) - [a + bt]$$ (2)
+$$X{ILD_c}(t) = \log S(t) - (a+bt)$$ (3.2)

-A compromise between these two extremes is the HP filter (Hodrick and Prescott 1981).
-The HP smooth growth trend $\{HPs = G(t)\}$ is obtained by minimizing the following function:
+A compromise between these two extremes is the HP filter [Hodrick and Prescott 1981].
+The HP smooth growth trend { HPs = G(t) } is obtained by minimizing the following function:

-$$\operatorname{Min}\sum[X(t) - G(t)]^{2} + \lambda \sum \{[G(t+1) - G(t)] - [G(t) - G(t-1)]\}^{2}$$ (3)
+$$Min \sum [X(t) - G(t)]^{2} + \mathbf{I} \sum \{ [G(t+1) - G(t)] - [G(t) - G(t-1)] \}^{2}$$ (3.3)

 Here, λ is 1,600 for quarterly data and 14,400 for monthly, suggested by Kydland.
-LLD cycles of $X{LLDc}(t)$ are residuals from the log-linear trend.
-The LLD trend can be considered as the limiting case of the HP trend when λ goes to infinity for logarithmic data.
+LLD cycles of $X{\rm LLDc}(t)$ are residuals from log-linear trend.
+LLD trend can be considered as the limiting case of the HP trend when λ goes to infinity for logarithmic data.

 In principle, a choice of observation reference is associated with a theory of economic dynamics.
-Log-linear detrending implies a constant exponential growth, which is the base case in the neoclassical growth theory.
-The FD detrending produces a noisy picture that is predicted by the geometric random-walk model with a constant drift (or the so-called unit-root model in econometric literature).
-The efficient-market hypothesis simply asserts that stock price movement is a martingale that is unpredictable in finance theory.
+Log-linear detrending implies a constant exponential growth which is the base case in the neo-classical growth theory.
+The FD detrending produces a noisy picture that is predicted by the geometric random walk model with a constant drift (or the so-called unit-root model in econometric literature).
+The efficient market hypothesis simply asserts that stock price movement is a martingale which is unpredictable in finance theory.

 Economically speaking, the FD detrending in econometrics implies that the level information in price indicators can be ignored in economic behavior.
-This assertion may conflict with many economic practices, since traders constantly watch economic trends, and no one will make an investment decision based only on the current rate of price changes.
+This assertion may conflict with many economic practices, because traders constantly watch economic trends, no one will make an investment decision based only on the current rate of price changes.
 Most economic contracts, including margin accounts in stock trading, are based on nominal terms.
-The error-correction model in econometrics tried to remedy the problem by adding some lagged-level information, such as using a one-year-before level as an approximation of the long-run equilibrium (Baba, Hendry, and Starr 1992).
+The error-correction model in econometrics tried to remedy the problem by adding some lagged-level information, such as using a one-year-before level as an approximation of the long-run equilibrium [Baba, Hendry, and Starr 1992].
 Then comes the problem of what is the long-run equilibrium in the empirical sense.
-Option traders based on the Black-Scholes model find that it is extremely difficult to predict the mean, variance, and correlations from historical data (Merton 1990).
-A proper decomposition of trend and cycles may find an appropriate scheme to weigh the short-term and long-run impacts of economic movements in economic dynamics.
+Option traders based on the Black-Scholes model find that it is extremely difficult to predict the mean, variance, and correlations from historical data [Merton 1990].
+A proper decomposition of trend and cycles may find an appropriate scheme to weigh short-term and long-run impact of economic movements in economic dynamics.

-From the view of complex systems, the linear approach is not capable of describing complex patterns of business cycles (Day and Chen 1993).
-We need a better alternative to detrending.
-Statistically, a unit-root model can be better described by a nonlinear trend (Bierens 1995).
-The question is, What kind of trend is proper for catching the pertinent features of the underlying mechanism?
+From the view of complex systems, the linear approach is not capable of describing complex patterns of business cycles [Day and Chen 1993].
+We need a better alternative of detrending.
+Statistically, a unit-root model can be better described by a nonlinear trend [Bierens 1995].
+The question is what kind of trend is proper for catching the pertinent feature of the underlying mechanism.
 We can only solve the issue by comparing empirical information revealed from competing approaches.

-The essence of trend-cycle decomposition is finding an appropriate time window, or equivalently, a proper frequency window, for observing time-dependent movements.
-From the view of signal processing, log-linear detrending is a low-pass filter or wave detector, while first differencing is a high-pass filter or noise amplifier.
-Obviously, the FD filter is not helpful for detecting low-frequency cycles.
+The essence of trend-cycle decomposition is to find an appropriate time-window, or equivalently a proper frequency-window, in observing non-stationary movements.
+From the view of signal processing, log-linear detrending is a low-pass filter or wave-detector, while first differencing is a high-pass filter or noise-amplifier.
+Obviously, the FD filter is not helpful for detecting low frequency cycles.